oliche/oliche.github.io/_posts/culture/2022-12-18-citations.md

     image_fullwidth: "Banner_Archive.png"
 ---

+Amy thought they were talking about love.
+Cheating wasn't easy, thought Amy.
+It was hard; so very, very hard.
+It wasn't some failure of character.
+It just was.
+It wasn't even cheating.
+Because if it was being true to yourself, then wasn't the real cheating the charade you played out with your spouse ?
+**Richard Flanagan - The Narrow Road to the Deep North**

+The cenote was understood by the local indigenous people to be an access point to the Mayan underworld, to Xibalba.
+In Mayan, Xibalba means "place of fear".
+**Robert McFarlane - Underland: A Deep Time Journey**

+They stick in the throat in two ways: they are difficult to utter and hard to swallow.
+Only one of these recent coinages resonates with me: 'species loneliness', for the intense solitude that we are fashioning for ourselves as we strip the Earth of the other life with which we share it.
+**Robert McFarlane - Underland: A Deep Time Journey**

+There in the grove with Merlin, I recall Kimmerer, Hardy and Nelson, and feel a sudden, angry impatience with modern science for presenting as revelation what indigenous societies take to be self-evident.
+**Robert McFarlane - Underland: A Deep Time Journey**

+Philip Larkin famously proposed that what will survive us is love.
+Wrong.
+What will survive us is plastic, swine bones and lead-207, the stable isotope at the end of the uranium-235 decay chain.
+**Robert McFarlane - Underland: A Deep Time Journey**

+The halite will flow around it as the tunnel naturally closes up.
+It is an astonishing image: the translucent halite melting around this cybernetic dragon - the fossilization of this machine-relic in its burial shroud of salt.
+**Robert McFarlane - Underland: A Deep Time Journey**

+Where the river Elbe flows through the Czech Republic, summer water levels have recently dropped so far that 'hunger stones' have been uncovered - carved boulders used for centuries to commemorate droughts and warn of their consequences.
+One of the hunger stones bears the inscription 'iWenn du mich siehst, dann weine': 'If you see me, weep'.
+**Robert McFarlane - Underland: A Deep Time Journey**

+Ludwig Boltzmann, who spent much of his life studying statistical mechanics, died in 1906, by his own hand.
+Paul Ehrenfest, carrying on the work, died similarly in 1933.
+Now it is our turn to study statistical mechanics.
+Perhaps it will be wise to approach the subject cautiously.
+**David Goldstein - Thermodynamics and Statistical Mechanics**

 Speaking to myself already might not have been a good sign, but as an old farmer in Somalia once remarked to me, talking to oneself means nothing.
 The trouble starts only when one begins to reply.
 **Felice Benuzzi - No Picnic on Mount Kenya**